Eye tests

 You can get your eyes tested by an optometrist.
 Your doctor can also check your eyes and your vision.
 If they think you may have a vision problem or eye disease, they may:

-• give you a referral to an ophthalmologist (specialist eye doctor)
+- refer you to an ophthalmologist (specialist eye doctor)

 What happens during an eye test?